mittagessen/pangoline/README.md

     ~> pangoline render -p 216 279 -l en-us -f "Noto Sans 24" doc.txt

+Text can also be styled with [Pango Markup](https://docs.gtk.org/Pango/pango_markup.html).
+Parsing is enabled per default but can be disabled with a switch:

+    ~> pangoline render --no-markup doc.txt

 ### Rasterization

 In a second step those vector files can be rasterized into PNGs and the